-- ✓ Select circle: Perform angular Dimension with two points on the circle and the center of circle. - 1.
+- Select circle: Perform angular Dimension with two points on the circle and the center of circle. - 1.
 Select the anchor point of the first edge for angular Dimension: specify point (1)

-- ✓ Select line: select two lines as the target for angular Dimension. - 1.
-Please select the first line: select line (1). - 2.
-Please select the second line: select line (2). - 3.
-When dimension line is moved to the required location, click to determine the location.
+- 3. When dimension line is moved to the required location, click to determine the location (3) - Select line: select two lines as the target for angular Dimension. - 1.
+Please select the first line: select line (1).

+3. When dimension line is moved to the required location, click to determine the location.